Starfish: Digestive system and excretion

-Because of this ability to digest food outside the body, starfish can hunt prey much larger than their mouths.
-Their diets include clams and oysters, arthropods, small fish and gastropod molluscs.
-Some starfish are not pure carnivores, supplementing their diets with algae or organic detritus.
-Some of these species are grazers, but others trap food particles from the water in sticky mucus strands that are swept towards the mouth along ciliated grooves.

-The main nitrogenous waste product is ammonia.
-Starfish have no distinct excretory organs; waste ammonia is removed by diffusion through the tube feet and papulae.
+The main nitrogenous waste product is ammonia, which is removed via diffusion through the tube feet, papulae and other thin-walled areas.
+Other waste material include urates.
 The body fluid contains phagocytic cells called coelomocytes, which are also found within the hemal and water vascular systems.
 These cells engulf waste material, and eventually migrate to the tips of the papulae, where a portion of body wall is nipped off and ejected into the surrounding water.
-Some waste may also be excreted by the pyloric glands and voided with the faeces.

-Starfish do not appear to have any mechanisms for osmoregulation, and keep their body fluids at the same salt concentration as the surrounding water.
-Although some species can tolerate relatively low salinity, the lack of an osmoregulation system probably explains why starfish are not found in fresh water or even in many estuarine environments.
+Starfish keep their body fluids at the same salt concentration as the surrounding water, the lack of an osmoregulation system probably explains why starfish are not found in fresh water and rarely in estuarine environments.